cover image showing woman holding potted plant next to globe

 Celebrating Earth Day Locally

 Oakland is dedicated to becoming a more sustainable city where everyone can “pursue safe, happy, healthy and fulfilling lives, now and into the future.”
-Adopted in July 2020, Oakland’s 2030 Equitable Climate Action Plan (ECAP) is the City’s 10-year proposal that outlines the work being done to decarbonize transportation and buildings, grow Oakland’s economy, and empower local communities.
+Adopted in July 2020, Oakland’s 2030 Equitable Climate Action Plan (ECAP) (PDF) is the City’s 10-year proposal that outlines the work being done to decarbonize transportation and buildings, grow Oakland’s economy, and empower local communities.

 The 2030 ECAP has community resilience at its core: it promotes strategies such as increasing urban forests and green spaces, which can provide shade and cooler temperatures, help prevent urban flooding, and even reduce utility bill costs.
-Learn more about the City’s ECAP plan here

 This year, Oakland is celebrating Earth Day by holding a wide range of volunteer activities throughout the month of April.
 Families, individuals, and small groups are invited to clean up Oakland’s streets, waterways, and parks by removing trash, restoring habitats, and engaging in other neighborhood beautification projects.
 For more information, check out the City of Oakland’s Earth Month website.